fishawack/core/README.md

 * Cachebust fix for new subfolder feature

 ### 4.8.4
-* Html folder can now contain subfolders which will translate correctly to the
+* Html folder can now contain subfolders which will pull through to the front end

 ### 4.8.3
 * Moved svg tasks to after webpack